-- 1. Warnings;

-- 2. Warnings to be filed with the personnel file of the faculty unit member;

-- 3. Required counseling training or current substance abuse treatment at the cost of the faculty unit member;

-- 4. Temporary suspension Suspension from duties with, or without, loss of pay commensurate therewith;
+- 1. Warnings; - 2.
+Warnings to be filed with the personnel file of the faculty unit member; - 3.
+Required counseling training related to the conduct that occasioned discipline, such as, by way of illustration and without limitation, training in anger management or training in compliance with antidiscrimination obligations; or - 4.
+Required treatment for current substance abuse at the cost of the faculty unit member: - 45.
+Temporary suspension Suspension from duties with, or without, loss of pay commensurate therewith; - 56.Reassignment; - 67.Demotion; - 78.Discharge.

-- 5. Reassignment;

-- 6. Demotion;

-- 7. Discharge.